Singulink/Singulink.UI/README.md

 }
 ```

-Our philosophy is that testing view models without a proper synchronization context is asking for trouble, so `TaskRunner` requires one.
+Our philosophy is that testing view models without a proper synchronization context that simulates a main UI thread is asking for trouble, so `TaskRunner` requires one.
 The [AsyncEx.Context](https://github.com/StephenCleary/AsyncEx) library has a perfect `AsyncContext` class that can be used for this purpose.
 Your test would then look something like this:

 ```cs
 [TestClass]